 Wise has a B.F.A. from RISD and draws on her experience as a fine-art photographer when creating bridal portraits and documentary-style images, which she undertakes with a characteristic ability to calm the most jittery of couples.
 She was named one of American Photo’s top-ten worldwide wedding photographers.
 Film and digital packages from $5,000.

 A fine artist turned wedding photographer, Littwin takes pictures with a particular style that pays homage to her roots.
 Proficient in scenic, still-life, and fashion photography, she creates cinematic images that recount every moment of the day, from the first dab of lipstick to the last good-night kiss.
 From $4,500; albums from $1,400.

 88 Wyckoff St., nr.
 Smith St., Boerum Hill; 212-924-4205; kathilittwin.com

 Katie Osgood Photography

 Osgood brings an artistic eye to wedding photography, preferring the humorous over the contrived.
 She takes full advantage of natural light, capturing the beauty of the setting as much as that of the characters involved.
-Packages start at $5,500 for Osgood, or $4,500 for an associate shooter, for eight hours plus digital files and a web gallery.
+Packages start at $5,500 for Osgood for eight hours, plus digital files and a web gallery.